 By Faye Martins

 Chair Yoga is a great activity for reducing pains and aches while being substantially supported in the poses.
 One of the greatest benefits of Chair Yoga is that anyone, regardless of age and fitness level, can enjoy the practice.
 Students with a variety of physical challenges and health issues will be able to participate in a well-rounded practice of Yoga with the added support of a chair, a practice that may be otherwise unobtainable or unmanageable for the student.
+At some point in life, reducing pains and aches can become a priority, and the use of a chair can help with pain management.

+Reducing pains and aches is not a seniors only issue.
 Students who are working in an office will also benefit from being able to complete a brief Yoga sequence in order to refresh and restore their energy.
 Chair Yoga is particularly effective at reducing pains and aches, while releasing muscular tension in the neck, shoulders, hips and back.
 These are areas that are often tight from working at a desk or computer for hours at a stretch.

 Three easy and effective Chair Yoga exercises: